 "Therefore, they argue, government must intervene with tax breaks and other subsidies to overcome these market 'barriers,' he said.
 But Lewis said that the Israelis tried it, "and it was a Solyndra-like flop."

+An Israeli company called "Better Place" built a network of charging stations in Israel and Denmark.
+The company believed that the stations would motivate consumers to buy electric vehicles.
+But the company closed in under than six years.
 Over a hundred years ago the electric car was praised as a quiet, non-polluting method of transportation.
 But the same problems with EVss mentioned by CEI's Marlo Lewis in 2013 were the same problems that led to their decline in the early 1900s. --Written by Michael P. Tremoglie for MainStreet